-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), most employers prefer to hire electronics repair technicians who have a degree, such as an Associate of Applied Science in Electronic Engineering Technology or a Bachelor of Science in Electronic Systems Technologies.
-Degree programs are offered at many local colleges, universities, or vocational schools and can last anywhere from two to four years.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), most employers prefer to hire electronics repair technicians who've completed some form of technical training.
+Programs like an Associate of Applied Science in Electronic Engineering Technology or a Bachelor of Science in Electronic Systems Engineering Technology are offered at many local colleges, universities, or vocational schools and can last anywhere from two to four years.
 These programs typically contain coursework in the following areas:

 - Electronic circuitry

 - Digital electronics

 - Technical math

 - Electronic devices

 Professional Electronics Repair Technician Certification

 To increase your marketability, you may want to consider a professional certification.
 The Electronics Technicians Association International (www.eta-i.org) offers a certified electronics technician designation in many areas, such as computer service, electronic security networking, or satellite installation.
 The International Society of Certified Electronics Technicians (www.iscet.org) also offers certification in several areas.
 Both organizations require applicants to pass exams illustrating their skills and knowledge.